Founded in 2009, Purpose New York serves as our headquarters.

 When she’s not evaluating something, Anna prefers being outdoors, especially above and belows water, and battling her friends in board games.

 Under her leadership, Purpose’s work has been recognized by the Cannes Lions, Shorty Social Good Awards, Fast Company Innovation by Design, Webby Awards, Lovie Awards, and more.
 Annie was part of the core team supporting the campaign and launch for the best-selling book, New Power: How Power Works in Our Hyperconnected World--and How to Make It Work for You by Jeremy Heimans & Henry Timms.
+She also serves as a judge for the Anthem Awards, which celebrates purpose and mission-driven work.

 Before her time at Purpose, Annie worked on President Obama’s successful 2012 campaign in New Hampshire (which also brought us the first all-female state delegation in US history!)
 In the world of public health & safety, Annie also worked for the Fire Department of New York’s non-profit, the FDNY Foundation, as well as the FDNY Counseling Services Unit.